PrestaShop/prestashop-specs/back-office/wishlist.md

 ![wishlist screen 10](https://github.com/PrestaShop/prestashop-specs/blob/master/img/wishlist-screen-10.png)

-I can permanently remove a favourite product from the list by clicking on remove and a pop-up appears confirming that the product has been removed from the list.
+I can permanently remove a favorite product from the list by clicking on remove and a pop-up appears confirming that the product has been removed from the list.

 You can remove a product from the favourites directly within the product sheet or a product listing, by clicking on the heart (which becomes empty).